CANDELbio/conjtalk2023/presentation.md

 ---

-## Designing around Schema Evolution was the Biggest Win
+## Biggest Win: Designing Around Schema Evolution

 If you take nothing else from this talk:

-- the schema constantly evolved
+- The schema constantly evolved
-- we handled its evolution without code changes by doing things in a data driven fashion
+- We handled its evolution without code changes by doing things in a data driven fashion
-  - pret infers its data compilation logic from schema and metamodel
+  - Pret infers its data compilation logic from schema and metamodel
-  - enflame, etc. also generated queries, etc. from inspection of schema
+  - Enflame, etc. also generates queries, etc. from inspection of schema
-  - only some code changes required R library modifications
+  - Only some schema changes required R library code modifications

+^ we changed names of entities
+^ we added new reified edges -- indirection in linker entities ^ we changed ontologies/controlled vocabularies
+^ we changed entity to entity relations:
+^ example of protein that had a cardinality reference one relationship to gene ^ but some proteins are produced by multiple homologous genes and it's not possible ^ to tell from the structure or assay which gene was translated to produce it.

 ---